King Gimp: HBO enters

 As a mass communication major at Towson University, Keplinger helped write the script that would be used in the documentary, but the filmmakers ran out of money to complete the project.
 After viewing a 7-minute promo cut by Whiteford and Hadary at their Baltimore offices, HBO purchased the rights to the documentary for distribution on its premium channel, giving the filmmakers enough money for insert shots and to finish cutting the film.

 The film was edited from 80 hours of raw footage and an 80-page memoir written by Keplinger.
 Initial rough cuts were done on videotape at the filmmakers' offices in Baltimore, MD by Whiteford, contributing editor Loye Miller, and assistant editor Alex Houston.
 After viewing them, HBO decided to bring postproduction to New York city, where Geof Bartz finished editing.
 HBO then transferred the 39-minute documentary to 16mm film and entered it into the Frame-by-Frame film festival in New York City, where it fulfilled its "Academy requirements" to be eligible for an Oscar nomination.
 The film was nominated and won.
 Keplinger caused a sensation at the Oscar ceremony when he jumped out of his wheelchair with excitement over the Hadary-Whiteford win.
 "It was cool to people who knew me," the artist said in The Washington Post.
 "Other people thought I was having a seizure.
 But I was just doing my victory dance."
 Its broadcast premiere was on June 5, 2000.

 Keplinger's art

-He continued his painting career with a show at the Phyllis Kind Gallery in New York, NY in 2000.
+He continued his painting career with a show at the Phyllis Kind Gallery in New York City in 2000.
 He returned to Towson University, where he had obtained a mass communication degree in 1998, to complete an art degree.
 Keplinger's art features large canvases with bold colors and many are self-portraits.